This is an archived page describing the progress on the Quaker

 The upper CTC panel shows the Dispatcher has aligned a westbound train which is through Twin Rocks and just took the signal at Moss Creek.
 It will take the siding around a train on the main at Shinnton and is cleared into Costello.
 There is a train waiting to come off of the yard lead at Costello.
 Using the JMRI Logix, the signal lights on the panel drop as the westbound progresses through each control point.
-The lower panel does not yet have detection except for blocks in staging at either end of the railroad.
-But all of the turnout levers work, so the Dispatcher has abandoned the old control panel.
+Detection is being added to the lower panel as shown by the TOL indicators.
+Only 3 or 4 detectors left to install.
+All of the turnout levers work, so the Dispatcher has abandoned the old DC control panel with push buttons and rotary switches and controls everything from a dual monitor PC setup.
+The CTC panel occupies one entire monitor.
+The other has the JMRI menus and a developing layout editor screen showing field signal indications.

 I always wanted to develop the panel to use the turnout and signal levers and code button just like the real ones.
 I thought it would require scripting, but found a way around it in 2006.
 Since then the newer versions of JMRI have multi position sensors, and it has worked well to add the signal levers to the single track Quaker Valley line in the top panel.
-All four of these levers shown now work pretty much like the prototype..
+The signal levers shown now work pretty much like the prototype..
 I have redrawn the background graphics using the 15 wide by two high USS panel included with Panel Pro.
-I have moved things around a bit since last year to align with the levers below.
+I have moved things around a bit in the past two years to align better with the levers below.
 I also have renumbered some of the turnouts on the lower panel.
 It is nice to develop things on a screen and if it is not right, easily change it.
 I suspect many will develop their model railroad CTC controls this way before constructing a full size CTC panel.

 The code button at the bottom of each position is momentary and controls the turnout and signals.
 You can flip the turnout levers back and forth without setting the turnouts.
 Only when the code button is pressed does the turnout and signal follow.
 And because of the way the JMRI route function can work, they will only follow if the interlocking is unoccupied and the block ahead is unoccupied and the block ahead is not assigned to a train coming the other way.
 No more throwing turnouts under moving trains.

-With the latest version of the panel, I have added sound to the code buttons and the toggle switches.
-I also added a bell when the trains OS (go on sheet) at each of the control points and when a B&O train shows up from Punxsatawney.
-Using a faster laptop, I am adding more and more animation and sound to the panel.
+With the latest version of the panel shown above, I have added sound to the code buttons and some toggle switches.
+I also added a bell when the trains OS (go on sheet) at each of the QVRR control points and when a B&O train shows up from Punxsatawney or Cumberland and when trains are powered up in the Conrail Staging.
+Using a faster laptop, I am encouraged to add more and more animation and sound to the panel.

-I also added the traffic control lights on the upper panel.
-I had buillt the logic in two years ago, but saw a more prototypical way to display them in Dick Bronson's 2009 clinics.
-These are used to "reserve" a track for a train that is not yet there and stop assignment of that same track to another opposing train.
+I also added the traffic control lights on the upper panel and to some blocks on the lower Conrail panel.
+I had placed that logic in the panel in 2008, but saw a more prototypical way to display them in Dick Bronson's 2009 clinics and on the Rule 281 Series DVD from CTC Parts.
+These traffic control lights are used to "reserve" a track for a train that is not yet there and stop assignment of that same track to another opposing train.
+The DVD convinced me to make these lights blue as per a PRR panel on the prototype.
+Real simple to edit and change in Panel Pro.

 I continue to update parts of the CTC panel as I have been learning how to better use the new Logix, grouped sensors and the multi sensor icon introduced in JMRI version 1.9.1.
-I am now running a 2.6 version of Panel Pro.
+I am now running a 2.9.4 version of Panel Pro, but will upgrade to a 2.11.x version sometime in 2011.
 So how does this all work in Panel Pro?

 Each position has three inputs from the Dispatcher.
 These are the turnout lever, the signal lever and the code button.
 There are three block detector inputs from the railroad and an internal sensor for the interlocking occupancy.
 I use NCE BD20s which detect current in each block.
 These are connected to a NCE Auxiliary Input Unit (AIU) which is on the cab bus and makes the block occupancy info available to the command station and thus to Panel Pro.
 If the turnout NT53 is closed (normal) and both NSx and NSy are occupied a Logix sets IS53 to active.
 This might save me some infra red detectors.

 My friend Ken McCorry uses an infrared detector at the points in each interlocking to hold this block occupied when a car is over it.
 I have been experimenting with detection of my caboose fleet and will likely only detect them and not all freight cars.
 In 2007, I was experimenting with the Logix feature in JMRI to create a three second delay before the detector will clear.
 Since then the JMRI developers have made this even easier.
 I now have an internal sensor ISx to follow the real block detector NSx.
-ISx goes active intsantly when the block is occupied but has a 5 second timer before it goes inactive.
+ISx goes active instantly when the block is occupied but has a 5 second timer before it goes inactive.
 In this way the flickering due to dirty wheels is gone.
 The new Logix made it easy to update the panel and so now only the internal ISx sensors show on the Quaker Valley panel.
+(Except on the siding at Shinnton where I show both.)
+The newer BOD8 block detectors on the Loconet have a 2 second delay built into the hardware.
+I have added an additional delay to make them function with a five second delay.
+I find that keeps the detector on even for a single resistive axle equipped caboose (or cabin for you PRR fans)

 There are two routes for the turnout.
 One sets it Normal (Closed) and one sets it Reverse (or Thrown) to follow the turnout lever.
-I have set up routes which only operate when the code button is pushed AND the center light IS545 is active AND the inerlocking IS53 is inactive AND the lever IT53 is set.
+I have set up routes which only operate when the code button is pushed AND the center light IS545 is active AND the interlocking IS53 is inactive AND the lever IT53 is set.
 Panel Pro allows multiple sensors, so I have made sure the block is unoccupied before these routes are used.
 I simply show the turnout position as driven by Panel Pro in the two lights above the turnout lever.
 I have some local control panel lights that display the turnout position, but none are sent to the computer.
 I don't see the need for feedback from the turnout on the railroad.
-Turnouts in positions 49, 53, 7, 15 and 19 in the Quaker Valley panel above show turnouts in the Reverse position.
+Turnouts in positions 47, 53, 59, and 27 in the Quaker Valley panel above show turnouts in the Reverse position.

 The signal lever has been much easier to setup with the advances in the JMRI release 1.9.1.
 The multi position sensor icon for the lever follows the three sensors IS541,542 and 543.
 The directions lights IS544, 545 and 546 are in a defined group so only one can be lit.
 If the block IS53 is unoccupied, and the IS545 light is lit and the lever is set for east or west, a Logix will set the appropriate direction light IS544 or 546.
 When a train enter the block IS53, the direction light IS545 is set active, dropping the direction light and setting all signal to red.
 Another condition in the Signal logix allows the Dispatcher to manually set the block to red after it has been assigned.
 I have used a blinking red lamp IS547 which overlays the center red lamp for a 15 second delay.
 The sensor is transparent when inactive showing the underlying lamp.
 So it shows the signal as it drops to red.

 I have added a JMRI clock to the CTC panel .
-And I have recently upgraded to version 2.6 and am experimenting with Ken Cameron's NCE clock contribution originally out in version 1.9.2.
+After upgrading to version 2.6, I experimented with Ken Cameron's NCE clock contribution originally out in version 1.9.2.
 It now is a fast clock married to the NCE command station.
 I even added a toggle switch to turn it on and freeze time if the Dispatcher desires.

 This background was developed using MS Paint.
 I started